quaspas/genderize/README.md

 This will read from the `name` column of the csv.
 The results will be saved to a SQLite database `genderize.db`.

+You can output a csv with all of the gender information you have collected with the `-o` flag:

+    >> python genderize.py --file /path/to/my/csv_file.csv -o

+This will create a new csv using already collected gender info (which means you will need to have first run without the `-o` flag)

 *NOTE:* You will need some python packages to run this.
 Easiest way to get them is to install using `pip`.